jamesherriott1/Starkey-Martial-Arts/README.md

 I've added classes and ids's to the css file and styled them.
 I tested the css and the html and there were no errors apart from the whitespace again.

+Added the rest of the css for the homepage apart form the modal and the navigation menu.
+Tested the css and the html and found no errors but the layout of the 3 classes divs arent going horizontally across the sreen and are stacked vertically down the left side.